 - Ensure you have guests’ contact info: Make sure you have the current contact information for your guests: phone, email, home address.
 By placing each contact’s info in an address collection tool, you can be sure to have all your guest’s information in the same place for batch updates.
-You coiuld also need this information for contact tracing purposes, depending on your state and venue protocols.
+You could also need this information for contact tracing purposes, depending on your state and venue protocols.
 (Minted can help with our free digital address collection tool!)

 - Post updates to your wedding website: Consider dedicating an entire page on your wedding website (or a section of the homepage) to updates regarding your wedding plans.
 You may want to add a frequently asked questions (FAQs) section or upload a timeline of the day’s activities, so you can ensure all of your guests are up-to-date with your event details and you can preempt any questions they might have.
 If you need a wedding website, Minted offers free wedding websites you can use to communicate all of this information and any updates.

 - Manage RSVPs Digitally: Using your Minted Wedding Website, you can use digital RSVPs that allow for more flexibility.
 There are options to easily reset RSVPs on each of your wedding events if the event details change.
 We have also seen couples add questions about vaccine status their their RSVPs, depending on preference.